d4wae89d498/cedc/Readme.md

-# Cedilla: An Experimental Language Project
+# Cedilla: An Experimental Extensible Single-Pass Transpiler

 Cedilla is an experimental initiative designed to push the boundaries of C++ syntax.
 This project furnishes a comprehensive suite of tools enabling enthusiasts and developers alike to craft their own programming languages, which can then be compiled back to C/C++ for broad applicability and integration.